subhasish9ghosh5/Airbnb-nyc-2019/README.md

 Dataset:

-The project utilizes a dataset sourced from [source_name], containing information on Airbnb listings in New York City for the year 2019.
+The project containing information on Airbnb listings in New York City for the year 2019.
 The dataset includes details such as listing descriptions, prices, availability, neighborhood information, and more.

 Objectives: